AndrewHaglund/delta-absorb/readme.md

+Absorb is a Gameboy Color and Gameboy Advance skin for the iOS emulator Delta.
+It maximizes screen size in landscape and portrait and is optimized for OLED displays.

 ![Landscape and portrait images of the Gameboy Color skins showing the pause menu of a game relating to pocket monsters.](preview.jpg)
+*Gameboy Color*

 ![Landscape and portrait images of the Gameboy Advance skins showing the pause menu of a game relating to pocket monsters.](preview_gba.jpg)

-Absorb is a Gameboy Color and Gameboy Advance skin for the iOS emulator Delta.
-It maximizes screen size in landscape and portrait and is optimized for OLED displays.
+*Gameboy Advance*

 ## Supported and tested ✅